AnimeGO! Japan Pop Culture Festival

 Information

+The AnimeGO!
+Japan Pop Culture Festival aims to promote and celebrate Japanese pop culture in Australia.
+Manga from Japan has become a worldwide phenomenon, and we would like to celebrate this through a 4-Koma (Yonkoma) Manga competition.
 Each year, a theme is introduced to encourage cultural learning and understanding of Japan.
 The focus of the competition is the incorporation of the theme and overall quality.
-We encourage everyone around the world who enjoys drawing manga and story telling to apply with an entry.
+We encourage everyone who enjoys drawing and storytelling to apply with an entry.

 Each year, a theme is introduced to encourage cultural learning and understanding of Japan.
 The focus of the competition is the incorporation of the theme and overall quality.
 We encourage everyone who enjoys drawing manga and story telling to apply with an entry.

-Registration Open: 11th April 2024 at 10:00pm (Australian Central Standard Time)
+Registration Open: 25th May 2026 at 10:00pm (Australian Central Standard Time)

-Registration & Submission Deadline: 22nd September 2024 at 11:59pm (Australian Central Standard Time)
+Registration & Submission Deadline: September 22nd 2026, 11:59pm (Australian Central Standard Time)

 Results Announcement: AnimeGO!
-Japan Pop Culture Festival 26th October 2024
+Japan Pop Culture Festival 25th October 2026

 Budding artists get creative and get seen!
 All 4-koma manga submissions will be reviewed by our judging panel comprised of industry professionals, and the top twenty entrants will be on display at the AnimeGO!
 Japan Pop Culture Festival.